 Deliberation and Recommendations

 This section provides an overview of the deliberations of the Working Group.
-It is intended to serve as a record of the discussion and analysis of the Working Group, reflecting the arguments made and discussed in support of and in opposition to the Recommendations that follow.
+It is intended to serve as a record of the discussion and analysis of the Working Group, reflecting the arguments made and discussed in support of and in opposition to the recommendations that follow.

 During its initial discussion the Working Group identified a number of further issues and questions that are directly linked to the Charter questions, including relevant taxonomies.
 Details can be found on the Working Group’s wiki page: https://community.icann.org/x/WwmuAg.